kleamertiri/100Days-of-Python/README.md

 #4.
 Combine the name of their city and pet and show them their band name.
 print("Your band name could be " + userName + " " + petName)
 ```

+### :arrow_forward:Day 2 - Understanding Data types and how to manipulate strings